Easy muffin tin Vegan Potato Cakes are a great side dish or meal prep component. They’re packed with veggies and reheat beautifully.

 - 2 tablespoons olive oil

-- In a frying pan, heat the oil on medium heat and cook the veggies until they’re nice and soft, about 5-7 minutes.
+- In a frying pan, heat the oil on medium-high heat and cook the broccoli, carrots, onion, garlic, and salt until the veggies get soft, about 5-7 minutes

-- Divide the mixture between 12 lined muffin tins.
+- Press the mixture into 12 lined muffin tins.